-Our Group has a total annual production capacity of approximately 30.0 billion packs as at 31 December 2019 (2018: approximately 25.4 billion packs).
-Approximately 15.2 billion packs were produced for the year ended 31 December 2019 which represented an utilisation rate of approximately 50.7% (2018: approximately 52.8%).
-The decrease in the utilisation rate was mainly due to the increase of total annual production capacity.
+Our Group has a total annual production capacity of approximately 30.0 billion packs as at 31 December 2020 (2019: approximately 30.0 billion packs).
+Approximately 17.7 billion packs were produced for the year ended 31 December 2020 which represented an utilisation rate of approximately 59.0% (2019: approximately 50.7%).
+The increase in the utilisation rate was mainly due to the increase of sales volume.